paytonrules/cookiecutter-ruby-console/README.md

 # Cookiecutter ruby console project

-This is my tiny template for a small console Ruby project
+This is rafadc's tiny template for a small console Ruby project, which I've modified to better fit my current setup.

 # Usage